Locations:

 What medications or therapies treat esotropia?

-Some cases of esotropia may resolve on their own.
-Your healthcare provider may suggest one of these treatments or a combination of treatments, including:
+Some cases of esotropia may get better on their own.
+For those that don’t, your eye care specialist may suggest one of these treatments or a combination of treatments, including:

-If you have esotropia as a symptom of some other condition, your healthcare provider will treat you for that condition so esotropia improves.
+If you have esotropia as a symptom of some other condition, your healthcare provider will treat that condition.
+Esotropia usually improves when you manage whatever’s causing it.

 Prevention